rajvadluri16/Kitchen-Story/tekangularapp/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Install these packages to run the project with error
+## Install these packages to run the project without error
 open your angular cli and
+run `npm istall`
 run `npm install bootstrap` for bootstrap run `npm install --save font-awesome angular-font-awesome` for fontawesome icons run `npm install @fortawesome/free-solid-svg-icons`